 Which Prescription Drugs Are Covered

-- If you don’t see your medication on the list, you might want to talk to your doctor to see if there are other options.
-A generic or lower-cost brand-name drug that is on the formulary might work just as well for you, and may save you money.
+If you don't see your medication on the list check with your doctor for a generic or lower-cost option on the formulary that may work just as well and may save you money!

 Note that some drug classes (for example, Erectile Dysfunction drugs) may be excluded by some plans and therefore may not be covered under your pharmacy benefit.
 Your plan may have a different coverage level for specialty drugs.
 If you have questions about your coverage for specialty medications or your prescription drug benefit, call 1-877-217-7986 to talk to a Customer Advocate.